ysndr/MSc-Thesis/chapter/conclusion.md

 Additionally, some platforms start to use the static Language Server Index Format (LSIF) to provide code aware navigation in static contexts such as websites where running a language server is impractical.
 The Linearization already represents a static view on a file that underlies all LSP methods.
 Hence, it is conceivable to implement a translation into LSIF to be used by supported platforms.

+Finally, while the project is structured to be transferred to other languages, this feature has not been assessed.
+Future projects should include the implementation of a language server based on the abstractions presented here.
+Only such work could verify the generalizability of the architecture underlying NLS.